supriyodey/HireRight_Hackathon25/README.md

 # HireRight_Hackathon25
 **My submission for HireRight Hackathon 2025**

-*This project allows you to upload a PDF and ask questions about its content using Microsoft Phi3 Model via Ollama.
+*This project allows us to upload a PDF document and ask questions about its content.
+This uses Microsoft Phi3 Model and Ollama of LLM inference.
 The application processes PDFs, extracts text, indexes them, and retrieves relevant context to generate answers.*

 How It Works
 Upload a PDF: Use the UI to upload a document.